keshsad/keshsad-v1/keshlib/therapy-app/README.md

-### a better therapy experience
+## a better therapy experience

-in my junior year, i ran across a [podcast episode](https://podcasts.apple.com/us/podcast/trained/id1414073313?i=1000417484122) with the senior director of performance at nike interviewing a british former buddhist monk. a pretty cool duo. i was deep into tennis at the time. it was also probably the best introduction i could've ever received.
+in my junior year of highschool, i was deep into tennis. our season was cancelled due to the pandemic in 2020, so i turned to the Internet to fill my time, perhaps like most kids my age. i came across a [podcast episode](https://podcasts.apple.com/us/podcast/trained/id1414073313?i=1000417484122) where the senior director of performance at nike interviewed a british former buddhist monk. i was first listening to improve my tennis game, but it became much more than that. it was the best introduction to the benefits of meditation i could've ever received.

-i previously founded a startup to help songwriters write better lyrics on the rise of chatgpt. it was a really cool experience that nicely tied my hobby for listening to music to a constructive skill. moreover, i believe i started to care a lot more about the unique ability of humans to write. i was no good. there's a few examples:

-- writing simply in entrepreneurship
-- useful documentation for developers
-- journaling
-- thoughtful app content and tooltips
+since then, i've just been practicing meditation on and off. that's the great thing - there's no stress attached to missing a meditation because you understand the next best thing is always to do it next time you can. no need to beat yourself up over it. this mindset extended to the gym, to beginning to read, and to hanging with friends, and it worked for me. this is just one example of how meditation integrates into life. the monk i mentioned previously wrote a very digestible book: *the headspace guide to meditation*, by andy puddicombe. there's also a wonderful series on netflix titled *guide to meditation*, for all ages and inquisitive individuals.

+### why writing

+upon arriving at university, i met the most impactful person in which i later spent lots of time with. he was a talented writer, and he was the role model that sparked my fascination with the human quality of natural language. the best way to describe myself since then would be that i was in *turmoil* to improve that forgotten aspect of writing. while i started an intermittent journaling habit after the podcast episode in high school, i started writing a little bit more passionately since university. i was no good. but that meant i was quite keen to learn from examples:

+- marcus aurelius (stoic philosopher and roman emperor) wrote a personal collection of books to contemplate his life
+- entrepreneurs wrote to think and ask themselves important intentional questions
-- buddhist monks and scribes that kept their practices
+- buddhist monks had scribes to preserve their practices and hone the benefits
+- developers today write documentation to teach others
+- personal journaling for whatever reason fits

+i always enjoyed the feeling after dumping my brain into my computer. during the process, not so much, because i was in that turmoil to convey myself properly. i worried to improve the grammar of my writing, moving around sentences such that ideas are coherent, and rewriting over and over to find the [right words](https://onelook.com/thesaurus/?s=finding%20the%20right%20words%20at%20the%20right%20time). my diction was limited, i felt limited. my confidence was not there. i looked so beyond to those before me, those greater than me, that i did not see my own self seriously. it was only myself that convinced myself that i would never be enough to write usefully.

+that's bs.

+i believe anyone can act in service. anyone can be useful. anyone can write code, build product, and solve a problem for someone. anyone can write in their native language and help someone else view the world with a different, perhaps clearer lens. or at least, anyone can try. and if there's effort and iteration, there's progress and impact.

+### concept

-i initially crafted this [concept](https://rishi-sadanandan-therapy.vercel.app/) as i learnt about next.js, vercel, and tailwind. i also grew fond of design by studying _refactoring ui_ by the tailwind team. since then, i've been focused on learning the fundamentals: html basics, the performant serverless [javascript](https://github.com/getify/you-dont-know-js/tree/1st-ed), and the broader [developer roadmaps](https://roadmap.sh/).
+i initially crafted this [concept](https://rishi-sadanandan-therapy.vercel.app/) as i learnt about next.js, vercel, and tailwind. i also grew fond of design by studying _refactoring ui_ by the tailwind team. since then, i've been focused on learning the fundamentals: html basics, performant serverless [javascript](https://github.com/getify/you-dont-know-js/tree/1st-ed), and broader [developer roadmaps](https://roadmap.sh/).

-let me tell you first that i was stuck in the abstracted yet beautiful land of vercel for quite a bit. after finding difficulties, i looked to meditations and was reminded to stay open-minded. change is inevitable, and any good experience is within my grasp. it's up to me to let go of difficulties and try new things. that's when i really started to look beyond the vercel world, paid attention to the sst team, and learned about remix and astro. i still saw go and solid doing great for people. the technological future is bright
+let me tell you first that i was stuck in the abstracted yet beautiful land of next/vercel for quite a bit. after finding difficulties, i looked to meditations and was reminded to stay open-minded. change is inevitable, and any good experience is within my grasp. it's up to me to let go of difficulties and try new things. that's when i really started to look beyond the vercel world, paid attention to the sst team, and learned about remix and astro. i still saw go and solid doing great for people. the technological future is bright

+### mvp